resheku/my-awesome/README.md

 - [turbot/steampipe-plugin-aws](https://github.com/turbot/steampipe-plugin-aws) - Use SQL to instantly query AWS resources across regions and accounts.
 Open source CLI.
 No DB required.
 - [twpayne/chezmoi](https://github.com/twpayne/chezmoi) - Manage your dotfiles across multiple diverse machines, securely.
 - [uber/kraken](https://github.com/uber/kraken) - P2P Docker registry capable of distributing TBs of data in seconds
+- [vale-cli/vale](https://github.com/vale-cli/vale) - :pencil: A markup-aware linter for prose built with speed and extensibility in mind.
 - [variadico/noti](https://github.com/variadico/noti) - Monitor a process and trigger a notification.
 - [wagoodman/dive](https://github.com/wagoodman/dive) - A tool for exploring each layer in a docker image
 - [wal-g/wal-g](https://github.com/wal-g/wal-g) - Archival and Restoration for databases in the Cloud